BendyLand/blmake/README.md

 # blmake

-*This project is in a somewhat early stage as of Oct.
-31, 2024.
-Functionality may be unpredictable, but basic builds should actually work on Unix-like systems.
-However, as the tool is still being built, there is no usage guide yet.*

 A simple and straightforward build tool for C/C++!

 ## About

 `blmake` is the third and final project in my series of build tools.
 The other two (`blrun` and `blbld`), are meant for smaller projects in various languages, while blmake is designed for larger, more complex projects primarily in C/C++.
 Although blmake has a steeper learning curve, it offers more functionality for situations where the other tools fall short, yet is still far simpler than traditional build tools.
+*Note:* These tools are most stable on MacOS, as that is what they are developed on.
+I will attempt to keep them working on Windows and Linux as well, but behavior may be unpredictable at times, and may not even work at all.
+Please use with caution.
 Here is a quick overview of all three tools:
  - `blrun`:
      - The smallest of the build tools.
      - Use for small compiled projects that don't include external dependencies.